 Familiar feature set and setup process

-Other than the unique fancy lighting, the RT-AX82U shares the same gaming features as that of the RT-AX86U, and it behaved exactly the same in my testing.
+Other than the unique fancy lighting, the RT-AX82U shares the same gaming features as the RT-AX86U, and it behaved the same in my testing.

 And similar to the case of the RT-AX86, turning on a gaming feature means you will need to stop using the router’s friendly Adaptive QoS, which has a gaming section of its own.

 I’m not big of a gamer (not anymore), and the RT-AX82U worked out as intended in my testing for games.
 I could live without these features, though.

 Apart from the game-related things, it’s important to note that the RT-AX82U has all the common features you’d expect from an Asus router.
 Here’s the list:

 - Universal setting restoration: I tried restoring the router using the backup files from a bunch of other Asus routers, including the RT-AX86U, RT-AX3000, GT-AX11000, and all worked without a hitch.
 Basically, you can do that with any Asus routers running Broadcom chips.
 This flexibility makes upgrading to the RT-AX82U from another Asus router a super convenient job, especially if you have lots of settings, such as IP reservation or port-forwarding entries.

 - A robust full web interface: Asus’s web user interface is one of my favorites.
 It’s intuitive and allows for in-depth customization.
 But the interface can be overwhelming for novice users.